Skip to Content

-Old North Church & Historic Site is open for tourism Monday – Saturday from 10am – 5pm and Sunday from 11:30am – 5pm.
-General admission includes a self-guided tour of the church’s sanctuary with the chance to chat with our knowledgeable Educators.
+Old North Church is open for tourism Monday – Saturday from 10am – 5pm and on Sunday from 12:30 – 5pm.
+On Fridays, we’re open until 7pm!

 Through the Mass Cultural Council’s Card to Culture program, we offer free general admission for EBT and/or WIC cardholders and up to two members of their family.
 To redeem, please show your EBT or WIC card at our ticket booth or gift shop.